The Dominican Pillars

 We build community in our classrooms, on our sports teams, in our student organizations and through social events sponsored by the school.
 We recognize that the community continually shapes, supports and challenges each individual.

 In the spirit of the Dominican charism, community service is a guiding principle for all students, who lead and participate in a wide variety of service projects.
-Our students learn at an early age that they have a responsibility to build the Kingdom of God through their service to others and that in fulfilling their responsibility they will spread the Truth as St. Dominic did.
+Our students learn at an early age that they have a responsibility to build the Kingdom of God through their service to others and that in fulfilling their responsibility they will spread the Message of the Gospel as St. Dominic did.